EONRaider/blackhat-python3/README.md

 ## Usage
-Simply make a new directory (DIR) for the project, create a new virtual environment or "venv" for it (recommended), clone this repository using *git clone* and install the requirements using *pip install*.
+Simply make a new directory (DIR) for the project, create a new virtual environment or `venv` for it (recommended), clone this repository using `git clone` and install the requirements using `pip install`.

 ```
 user@host:~$ mkdir DIR